TheNational Museum of African American History and Culture

 American Indian Museum Photo: John Steiner, Smithsonian

-The National Museum of the American Indian will exhibit Americans, October 26-Fall 2027.The theme of the exhibition is the presence of names and images of Indians everywhere in the U.S. - despite the fact that American Indians comprise less than 1 percent of our population.
-Military weapons, towns, products, advertising, and more are named for Indians.The exhibition will feature "nearly 350 objects and images, from a Tomahawk missile to baking powder cans, all demonstrating that Indian words and images are everywhere in American life.
+The National Museum of the American Indian is exhibiting Americans thru Fall 2027.The theme of the exhibition is the presence of names and images of Indians everywhere in the U.S. - despite the fact that American Indians comprise less than 1 percent of our population.
+Military weapons, towns, products, advertising, and more are named for Indians.The exhibition features "nearly 350 objects and images, from a Tomahawk missile to baking powder cans, all demonstrating that Indian words and images are everywhere in American life.
 The exhibition shows how Americans have always been fascinated, conflicted, and profoundly shaped by their relationship to American Indians."